-No 1 on this list is Fiordland National Park.
-This park is part of the South Westland World Heritage area and is New Zealand's largest national park and one of the largest in the world.
-The scenery in Fiordland is nothing short of stunning, with deep fiords, steep mountains, raging waterfalls, and lush rain forests.
+Fiordland National Park is part of the South Westland World Heritage area and is the country's largest national park and one of the largest in the world.
+The scenery in Fiordland is absolutely breath taking with deep fiords, steep mountains, raging waterfalls, and lush ancient rain forests.

 Fiordland is home to Milford Sound described by Rudyard Kipling as the ‘Eighth Wonder of the World’.
-Nearby Doubtful Sound is not as steep, but is six times larger, and contains 365 islands, one for every day of the year.
+However, nearby Doubtful Sound may not be as steep, but is six times larger, and contains 365 islands, one for every day of the year.
 Fiordland also has some of the world's great walks including the famous Milford Track, which was billed as the finest walk in the world in the early twentieth century by the London Spectator.
-That said, there are a number of walks here that rival the Milford, including the Routeburn and Kepler.
+That said, there are also a number of other walks here to rival the Milford, including the Routeburn and Kepler tracks.

 Fiordland is however one of the wettest places on Earth, but this is not necessarily a bad thing.
-When it rains, the mountain peaks are partially hidden in mist with thousands of waterfalls put on quite a show, (imagine countless raging waterfalls side by side thundering into the salt water of the sea).
-On a fine day when visiting, the full extent of the landscape is revealed and it is so other worldy that you would think that you were in the movie Lord of the Rings, which is no exaggeration given that this was a popular location in the movie trilogy.
+When it rains, the mountain peaks are partially hidden in mist with thousands of waterfalls putting on one of nature's best performances, imagine hundreds of raging waterfalls side by side thundering into the sea.
+But if you happen to get a fine day when visiting, the full extent of the landscape is revealed and it is so other worldy that you might think you were in the movie Lord of the Rings, which by the way, just happened to be filmed here.